isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 DSP supports ads.txt by reading each publisher's ads.txt file and giving you the option to purchase only from verified ads.txt sellers.
 For example, by matching the sellers we see accessing nytimes.com to the New York Times' ads.txt file, we can identify which are legitimate and which are not, and we'll block the offenders if the placement is configured to purchase only from verified sellers. <!-- can we actually mention NY Times? -->

-You can set [default ads.txt controls for each advertiser](/help/dsp/admin/advertiser-settings.md), and then optionally [customize the settings for each placement](/help/dsp/campaign-management/placements/placement-settings.md) to:
+You can set default ads.txt controls for each advertiser<!-- [default ads.txt controls for each advertiser](/help/dsp/admin/advertiser-settings.md) -->, and then optionally [customize the settings for each placement](/help/dsp/campaign-management/placements/placement-settings.md) to:

 * buy inventory from a domain's authorized direct sellers only